AllThatIsTheCase/AllThatIsTheCase.github.io/mit.md

 librarians are offering a broken solution to a non-problem.

-In the case of Better BibTeX, it will even do this for non-ASCII capital letters like `Ñ`, and it handles a number of edge cases that the standard Zotero BibTeX doesn't handle (this is devilishly complex, and I don't fault Zotero for opting for a simpler translator).
+In the case of Better BibTeX, it will even do this for non-ASCII capital letters like `Ñ`, and it handles a number of edge cases that the standard Zotero BibTeX doesn't handle (for example when there italics or superscript bits in your title -- this is devilishly complex, and I don't fault Zotero for opting for a simpler translator when most references don't need these features).
 If there are some parts where you want to keep something lowercased regardless of the BibTeX style you chose, you can wrap that part in `<span class="nocase">....</span>` and whatever's between them will be excluded from case-changing.
 This is formally supported in Zotero and will work for BibTeX but also if you're using your references in Word/LibreOffice/etc.

-Again, you do not need or want to make this change manually every time you export to BibTeX when Zotero is perfectly capable of doing this for you.
+Again, you do not need or want to make this change (manually or otherwise) every time you export to BibTeX when Zotero is perfectly capable of doing this for you.
+The rules governing such are complex, and Better BibTeX will handle the complexity on your behalf if you will just let it.

+Or maybe you get extra points at MIT for doing references in unnecessarily clunky ways using very old and outdated versions of Zotero/Better BibTeX.
+But in that case I'd suggest jus upgrading Zotero/Better BibTeX and lying to the librarians that you did them by hand.